Technical specialists and professionals for your business

 Optional (depending on bank)

-Note: Some banks allow limited accounts to be opened without an ARC, using only a passport.
-The account can later be upgraded once the ARC is provided.
-Woori Bank, for example, explicitly supports this option.
+Note: Some banks have allowed limited accounts to be opened without an ARC, using only a foreign passport.
+The account may later be upgraded once the ARC is provided.
+In the past Woori Bank, for example, explicitly supported this option.

 Step-by-Step Guide (Branch Visit)